What Minimalism Is, What It Isn't, and Why It Can Benefit Your Life

 8. Minimalism is only about your belongings.

-It's a tool that helps you create the life you want and the freedom to live that life.
-Minimalism helps you live intentionally so you can focus your time, space, energy, money, talents, and attention on what matters most to you.
+Minimalism is a tool that helps you live intentionally to create the life you want and the freedom to live that life.